DyarWeb/my-work/README.md

 ```php
 composer create-project dyarweb/my-work-bot
 ```
-- You're env.php file should be something like env.php.sample, then you gotta set a webhook on hook.php
+- You're env.php file should be something like env.php.sample, then run bot with : php main.php

 <br>